roman-milk/roman-milk.github.io/the-hard-bodys-continuing-education.md

  "I just like to be neighborly," Cori said.
 "I think good neighbors help each other and are open and honest with each other.
 Some neighbors want to borrow a cup of milk, some just need a hand from time to time."

  "Well, you're quite handy," Waters said.
 "A little faster please.
 And would you mind licking my balls some more?"
-Report_Story #7